 Incidentally, we shouldn’t wait for our institutions to change when we have the means to decolonize our own repertoire and attitudes right now!
 Below are several resources that may help!

-I’ve divided this list into Websites & Databases, Podcasts & Playlists, Books, Scores, Apps & Software, and Documentaries.
+I’ve divided this list into the sections listed below.
 It’s a short list, but it’s a good way to get started.
 If you know of another helpful resource that’s not on this list, feel free to contact me to have it added.
 I’m looking forward to seeing this list grow!

 Websites & Databases